D. Craig Aitchison

-Major-General David Craig Aitchison is a Canadian military officer, who most recently served as the Deputy Commanding General for Operations with US Army Alaska.
-He is the former Director of Army Staff and Director of Infantry for the Canadian Forces, the former Commandant of the Infantry School, and the former Commander of the Combat Training Centre.
+Major-General David Craig Aitchison CMM CD (born June 4, 1968) is a former Canadian military officer, who most recently served as the commander of the Canadian Defence Academy.
+He is the former Director of Army Staff and Director of Infantry for the Canadian Forces, the former Commandant of the Infantry School, the former Commander of the Combat Training Centre, and former Deputy Commanding General for Operations with US Army Alaska.
 MGen Aitchison holds a Bachelor of Business Administration from the University of New Brunswick. a master's degree in Defence Studies from the Joint Command and Staff Program at the Canadian Forces College, as well as a master's degree in Military Art and Science from the United States Army School of Advanced Military Studies.
 Aitchison was promoted to Brigadier General, while serving as Chief of Staff for the Combined Joint Forces Land Component Command - Operation INHERENT RESOLVE (CJFLCC-OIR).
 He was promoted major-general in June 2020 and took command of the Canadian Defense Academy in August 2020.

 Life

 D. Craig Aitchison was born on June 4, 1968, to William Joseph Aitchison and Elva Aitchison.
 Aitchison is the second of three sons to Joe and Elva.
 His father, W.J.
 Aitchison, is a retired Colonel, and the former Colonel of The Regiment for The Royal Canadian Regiment.
 His brother Alan is a retired Master Warrant Officer.

 Aitchison joined the Canadian Forces Reserves in January 1985 with the Royal New Brunswick Regiment.
 He transferred into the Regular Force in 1987 through the Regular Officer Training Plan, while attending University of New Brunswick.
+He retired from the Canadian Armed Forces in 2023.

 Aitchison has two adult children and a grand daughter.
 He is married to Sally, and they currently reside in Kingston, Ontario.